-To include code you want to execute before Postman sends a request, do the following:
+To include code you want to run before Postman sends a request, do the following:

-5. Select Send to send the request.
-The code will execute before Postman sends the request to the API.
+Select Send to send the request.
+The code will run before Postman sends the request to the API.

 Postman supports JSDoc for documenting JavaScript functions in your pre-request scripts.
 Documentation added to your functions using JSDoc will display in a popup window when you call your functions.
-You can use the official JSDoc documentation to learn how to add documentation to your packages.
+You can use the official JSDoc documentation to learn how to add documentation to your pre-request scripts.

 /**